PhoenixNest/Hello-PySC2/README.md

 # Hello-PySC2
- Bacic ML project with TensorFlow and StarCraft II
+ Basic ML project with TensorFlow and StarCraft II

 ## Reference